Astro Boy: Production

-Astro Boy was described by Schodt as an "analog," a world where man and advanced technology coexist.
+Astro Boy was described by Schodt as an "analog", a world where humans and advanced technology coexist.
 As a result, the plots of the Astro Boy stories often involve issues that stem from this idea.
-When Astro Boy was created in the 1950s and 1960s, Japan did not have the reputation for science and technology that it had gained by 2002.
+At the time of Astro Boy's creation, Japan did not have the reputation for science and technology that it gained by the late 20th century.
 This made the "analog" nature of Astro Boy unique.